Alice Reyes: BP exit and controversy

 On February 6, 2020 the board of trustees of BP concluded a months-long search for a new artistic director and decided to go with renowned Russian ballet dancer Mikhail "Misha" Martynyuk.
 He was favored by the BP board over a handful of other candidates, including two who were personally endorsed by Reyes herself.
 These were Adam Sage, an American who had danced with BP in the late 1970's and came back as associate artistic director in 2017, and Ronelson Yadao, a dancer and choreographer who was being groomed by Reyes as the next associate artistic director for Sage.
 The two were not able to make it on the day of their interviews with BP for the artistic director position because of prior commitments and were denied to reschedule.

 Reyes learned of Martynyuk's appointment after the BP board issued a circular and shared Martynyuk's credentials on an internal bulletin board.
 At this time, Reyes wrote to the board, congratulating the search committee on their decision.
 She added that she was looking forward to meeting her successor.

 As news of Martynyuk's appointment and Reyes's subsequent replacement came out, along with the notion that it caught her off guard, various individuals expressed disapproval online and called for the appointment to be revoked.
 Reyes insists that she does not personally use social media so all views related to the topic expressed online have only been relayed to her through other mediums.

 Reyes is scheduled to officially step down from her post as artistic director on March 31, 2020.
 This is a month earlier than the expiration date of the contract that she originally signed when she returned to the role back in 2018.

 Aftermath

 Although Reyes had agreed to leave her artistic director post in April 2020 years prior, she has expressed disappointment at the turn of events that saw the introduction of a new artistic director before her departure.

+The CCP Professional Artist Support Program

+When the pandemic hit in 2020, National Artist for Dance Alice Reyes was preparing for the restaging of “Rama, Hari” in March when the lockdown was enforced.
+Reyes recalled: “The pandemic came to us as total shock, dismay, disbelief, and life disruption in all ways, as it was for everyone else!”